Towards Anytime Optical Flow Estimation with Event Cameras: Introduction

-By comparing our EVA-Flow with other event-based optical flow estimation methods on widely recognized public benchmarks, including the DSEC~\cite{gehrigDSECStereoEvent2021} and MVSEC~\cite{zhuMultivehicleStereoEvent2018} datasets, we have determined that our approach attains performance comparable to the state-of-the-art E-RAFT~\cite{gehrigERAFTDenseOptical2021} method, with the added benefits of lower latency ($5ms$ \textit{vs.} $100ms$), higher frame rates ($200Hz$ \textit{vs.} $10Hz$), and faster single-frame optical flow estimation speed ($9.2ms$ \textit{vs.} $93ms$).
+By comparing our EVA-Flow with other event-based optical flow estimation methods on widely recognized public benchmarks, including the DSEC~\cite{gehrigDSECStereoEvent2021} and MVSEC~\cite{zhuMultivehicleStereoEvent2018} datasets, we have established that our approach achieves performance on par with leading methods, offering advantages such as reduced latency ($5\,ms$) and higher frame rates ($200Hz$).
 Additionally, the evaluation of time-dense optical flow on DSEC, MVSEC, and EVA-FlowSet underscores the reliability of our framework's time-dense optical flow, even under the constraint of being solely supervised with low-frame-rate optical flow ground truth during training.
-Furthermore, the Zero-Shot results obtained from both the MVSEC dataset and our EVA-FlowSet clearly illustrate that our method exhibits superior generalization performance in comparison to E-RAFT.
+Furthermore, the Zero-Shot results derived from both the MVSEC dataset and our EVA-FlowSet clearly illustrate the strong generalization capabilities of our method.